 Foraging for something delicious to eat has always been a favorite pastime of dogs — both wild and domestic — for survival, and to satisfy their innate desire to hunt.
 Blessed with 300 million receptors in their snouts, dogs possess the unique ability to detect scent and determine its source, which is why they've been trained to work in a number of specialized fields.
 So when you're looking for an entertaining, interactive game for your dog, consider one that gives his remarkable nose a good workout as well as his brain.

-What is a snuffle mat?
+What is a snuffle mat for dogs?

 Snuffle mats smartly combine a scenting game with mental stimulation for your dog.
 With an extraordinary sense of smell up to 100 million times more sensitive than humans, your dog's nose is a work of art!
 Dogs noses know no bounds and your dog's world revolves around aroma, from the messages she receives from sniffing the ground more than 33 percent of her waking hours — and other places we find inappropriate, but guide her next move — to the food she eats.

-How to make a snuffle mat
+How to make a DIY snuffle mat

 You can craft your own snazzy snuffle mats from just a few inexpensive items.